mlivesu/cinolib/examples/README.md

-This folder contains a number of sample programs that illustrate the functionalities of cinolib.
+This folder contains a number of sample programs that illustrate the functionalities of CinoLib.

 At the moment there are only two sample programs.
-Unfortunately maintaining a library alone is very time consuming, and the amount of time I can spend on cinolib is limited.
+Unfortunately maintaining a library alone is very time consuming, and the amount of time I can spend on CinoLib is limited.

-I am currently working on a wide number of code samples that exploit the core functionalities of cinolib.
+I am currently working on a wide number of code samples that exploit the core functionalities of CinoLib.
 They should be available in the following weeks.
 All of these topics will be covered:

 * Customize data structures with user defined mesh/vertex/edge/polygon/polyhedron attributes
 * Generate, process and visualize scalar fields
 * Generate, process and visualize vector fields
-* Generate poly-harmonic functions for surfaces and volumes
-* Overview of the topology editing operators implemented in cinolib
+* Overview of the topology editing operators implemented in CinoLib
 * Computation of quality metrics and mapping distortions
 * Computation of conformal maps for surface meshes
 * Computation of heat based geodesics for surfaces and volumes